-Must possess mobility to work in a standard office setting and use standard office equipment, including a computer, to inspect City development sites, to operate a motor vehicle, and to visit various City and meeting sites; vision to read printed materials and a computer screen; and hearing and speech to communicate in person, before groups, and over the telephone.
-This is primarily a sedentary office classification although standing in work areas and walking between work areas may be required.
-Finger dexterity is needed to access, enter and retrieve data using a computer keyboard or calculator and to operate standard office equipment.
-Positions in this classification occasionally bend, stoop, kneel, reach, push and pull drawers open and closed to retrieve and file information.
+Must possess mobility to work in a standard office setting and use standard office equipment, including a computer and to operate a motor vehicle to visit various City and meeting sites; vision to read printed materials and a computer screen; and hearing and speech to communicate in person and over the telephone.
+This is primarily a sedentary office classification although standing and walking between work areas may be required.
+Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator and to operate standard office equipment.
+Positions in this classification occasionally bend, stoop, kneel, reach, push, and pull drawers open and closed to retrieve and file information, and climb ladders to hang displays or decorations.
 Employees must possess the ability to lift, carry, push, and pull materials and objects weighing up to 25 pounds.
 ENVIRONMENTAL CONDITIONS

-Employees work in an office environment with moderate noise levels, controlled temperature conditions, and no direct exposure to hazardous physical substances.
+Employees work primarily in an office environment with moderate noise levels, controlled temperature conditions, and no direct exposure to hazardous physical substances.
+Employees may also work outdoors during special events and are exposed to cold and hot temperatures.
 Employees may interact with upset staff and/or public and private representatives in interpreting and enforcing departmental policies and procedures.Supplemental Information APPLICATION PROCEDURE

 A City application form must be submitted online.
 Applicants can apply online at www.MurrietaCA.gov .
 SELECTION PROCESS